microsoft/fabricrealtimelab/modules/module10c.md

 With the initial report created, we can consider several next steps:

 1. Enhancing the report with slicers and other elements.
-2. Building a data layer to aggregate the data, to improve performance of the view
-3. Evaluate performance of the queries using [Query Insights](https://learn.microsoft.com/en-us/fabric/data-warehouse/query-insights)
+2. Evaluate performance of the queries using [Query Insights](https://learn.microsoft.com/en-us/fabric/data-warehouse/query-insights)

 ## :books: Resources